Lumber-Marketplace/lumber-marketplace-documentation/LM_Inventory/import.md

 ## Summary

 This endpoint is used for the initial inventory import process.
-Individual bundles can be updated, added and removed using this endpoint, However, when pushing updates, complete bundle data is required for the bundles that need to be updated.

 **For any missing values, include the key and the value needs to be an empty string (example: `""`)**